 Information about suspicious activity in the sky is sent to the server, where the direction of movement of the drones is calculated.
 Upon confirmation that it is a drone, the data is sent to the Ministry of Defense and the Ministry of Emergency Situations of Russia.

-The "Krylo" project is based on the "Malik-mini" acoustic detector.
-This is a sensor-analyzer that collects information and is capable of working in a single network of similar sensors.
-To protect a settlement, at least 10-15 detectors are needed, summarized the source from the "Tallamkho" Design Bureau.
+The "Wing" project is based on the "Malik-mini" acoustic detector.
+This is a sensor-analyzer that collects information, it is able to work in a single network of the same sensors.
+To protect a settlement, at least 10-15 detectors are needed, summed up the source from the Tallamho Design Bureau.

-It was previously reported that 31 airports in Russia will be equipped with means of detecting and countering UAVs.
+It was previously reported that 31 airports in Russia will be equipped with detection and counteraction equipment for UAVs.